graciaevelyns/McDonalds-Nutritional-Facts/README.md

 # McDonalds-Nutritional-Facts
 ### Describing Nutritional Facts of McDonald's food menu using visualization in Python

-Find the Project Report and Project Presentation for more details.
+Move the modules and dataset in the same folder as src before running the project.
+For more details find the Project Report and Project Presentation.